caderek/arrows/packages/worker/README.md

 The library works with:

 - Node 10 LTS or higher - with `--experimental-worker` flag,
-- Node 12 LTS or higher - out of the box
+- Node 12 LTS or higher - out of the box.

 ## Quick example